 Get Everything In Writing (Rental Application)

-This is another step that is going to ensure you are covering all of your bases.
+Having good records is another critical step in managing your rental.
 This is where you will need to start thinking about what you want to allow and what you do not.
 Are you going to allow pets?
 Or will you charge a pet fee?
 What about smoking or late rent?
 There are many different things to carefully think about in regards to your rental application.
 While this can seem tedious, a thorough rental application will save you time and money later down the road.
 Instead, think of the rental application as your opportunity to set the standards and create a strong landlord-tenant relationship.
 Don’t be afraid to be thorough and strict: The tenant is the one applying, not you.

 Learn the Laws

 You have to understand the laws of your state and county.
 They are ever-changing and require constant awareness.
 As such, it is a good idea to subscribe to your city and county newsletter, follow them on social media, and/or visit their website regularly to stay on top of rules and regulations.
+A local eviction attorney may put out a newsletter that will be helpful for you in staying up to date on trends and landmines to avoid.
+If you are in Colorado, check out Tschetter Sulzer Attorneys & Counselors at Law.
 It is your responsibility to know the laws and ensure you are following them correctly.
 For example, it is important to know how to properly evict a tenant if that is ever needed.
 Also, there are state and federal laws that prohibit housing discrimination, so it’s important to know what you are and are not allowed to do.
 For more information about rental laws check out our blog, 6 Rental Laws Your Never Want to Break.

 Inspect Your Property